Legacy Uyuni Server Migration to Container

 command, it is essential to predefine Persistent Volumes, especially considering that the migration job initiates the container from scratch.

-For more information, see the installation section for comprehensive guidance on preparing these volumes in List of persistent storage volumes.
+For more information, see the installation section for comprehensive guidance on preparing these volumes in Persistent Container Volumes.

 Execute the following command to install a new Uyuni server, replacing <oldserversource.fqdn> with the appropriate FQDN of the old server: